dry-python/returns/CONTRIBUTING.md

 These steps are mandatory during the CI.

+### Type tests

+We also `pytest-mypy-plugins`.
+Tests cases are located inside `./typesafety` If you create new types or typed functions, it is required to test their types.
+Here's [a tutorial](https://sobolevn.me/2019/08/testing-mypy-types) on how to do that.

 ## Type checks

 We use `mypy` to run type checks on our code.